stevezhu/meteor-sass/README.md

 Compatible with Meteor 0.9.0 and above.

+NOTE: Make sure you are using v1.2.2 or above.
+Any other version may not be stable.

+## Config

+### sass_options.json

+Located in the project or package root directory.
+Will be created by the plugin if not found.
+\*Do not edit `packageIncludePaths`.
+The other options can be configured using [node-sass options](https://github.com/sass/node-sass#options).

 ## Usage

-`sass_options.json` is a file created by the plugin which you can edit using node-sass options, except for the `packageIncludePaths` key.

 ### With applications